 Facts: Defendant, a professional dog breeder, created a website that provided free canine pedigree information to the dog-breeding community.
-Defendant spent nearly five years developing her database which contained pedigree data on nearly 24,000 dogs.
-Plaintiffs meanwhile, developed a software program targeted to the dog breeding community.
-In connection with the software launch, plaintiffs also created a Data Mining Robot, a web browser that scanned and copied information from the Internet.
-Plaintiffs’ Robot scoured defendant’s site, “harvested” the pedigree data and copied it into plaintiff’s software program which was then sold to the public.
-Defendant, furious that the plaintiffs (via the Robot) copied her meticulously compiled data without her permission, took to the ‘Net and voiced her ire at plaintiffs’ practices.
-When defendant accused plaintiffs of stealing her pedigree information, plaintiffs sued for defamation and tortious interference with contract and prospective economic advantage.
+Plaintiffs created a Data Mining Robot that “harvested” defendant’s site data, packaged it and sold it to the public.
+Defendant, irate that plaintiffs took defendant’s dog data without permission, accused plaintiffs of stealing the pedigree information.
+Plaintiffs sued for defamation and tortious interference with contract and prospective economic advantage.
 Defendant moved to dismiss all counts of the complaint.

 Holding: Defendant’s Rule 12(b)(6) motion to dismiss is granted.
 All claims dismissed.

-In Illinois, a defamation plaintiff must allege a false statement about the plaintiff, that’s published to a third party and that causes damage to the plaintiff.
-Id., *8.
 If its defamation per se (imputing commission of crime, infection with a loathsome disease, incompetence or lack of integrity in employment, adultery or fornication), the plaintiff doesn’t have to show special damages.
-Id.
-Defamation defenses include truth, that the statement is capable of an innocent construction, the statement is an opinion (not factual), and the challenged statement is “rhetorical hyperbole.”
-Tamburo, *8.
+Common defamation defenses include truth, that the statement is capable of an innocent construction, the statement is an opinion (not factual), and the challenged statement is “rhetorical hyperbole.” *8.

-The Court held that defendant’s statements that plaintiffs’ principal was unethical and deceitful, while defamatory per se, were still non-actionable statements of opinion protected by the First Amendment.
-In addition, defendant’s statements that plaintiffs stole (committed “theft”) defendant’s data and was engaged in “hacking” were substantially true: plaintiffs’ web trolling Robot did swipe data from defendant’s website sans permission and later sold it for a profit.
-Tamburo, *9 (truth is an absolute defense to defamation).
+The court held that defendant’s statements that plaintiffs’ principal was unethical and deceitful, while defamatory per se, were still non-actionable statements of opinion protected by the First Amendment.
+In addition, defendant’s statements that plaintiffs stole (committed “theft”) defendant’s data and was engaged in “hacking” were substantially true: plaintiffs’ web trolling Robot did swipe data from defendant’s website without permission and later sold it for a profit. *9,

-The statements were also protected by the qualified privilege defense since defendant had a legitimate interest in protecting her time and effort investment in compiling the dog pedigree data and there was also a public interest in the legality of people (or robots) harvesting website information without permission.
-Tamburo, *10.
-The Court also found that plaintiffs produced no evidence that defendant abused the qualified privilege by making the theft accusations recklessly or indiscriminately publishing them to unnecessary recipients.
-Id., *13.
+The defendant also had a legitimate interest in protecting her time investment in compiling the pedigree information and there was a public interest in protecting private information from unconsented Web harvesting.
+The Court also found that plaintiffs produced no evidence that defendant abused the qualified privilege by making the theft accusations recklessly or indiscriminately publishing them to unnecessary recipients. *10, 13.

 Case Lessons: It’s hard to prove defamation.
-A defamation defendant has a substantial and varied arsenal of defenses at his disposal including truth, innocent construction, opinion vs. fact and rhetorical hyperbole, among others.
+A defamation defendant has a varied arsenal of defenses including truth, innocent construction, opinion vs. fact and rhetorical hyperbole, among others.
 The qualified privilege defense will apply where a defendant can show that he has a legitimate interest in the subject matter of the statement or if the statement implicates an important public policy interest.
-In Tamburo, there’s also an undercurrent (my interpretation) of the Court viewing plaintiffs’ practices as unfair: swiping or “scraping” the fruits of defendant’s labor (information compiled over a five-year period and provided free of charge to the pubic) and then trying to profit from it.
-Lastly, to prevail on a tortious interference with prospective economic advantage claim, the plaintiff must plead and prove a business expectancy with a specific third party.
-Nebulous claims that a defendant prevented a plaintiff from consummating business deals with unidentified persons won’t suffice.
+In Tamburo, there an undercurrent (my interpretation) of the Court viewing plaintiffs’ practices as unfair: swiping or “scraping” the fruits of defendant’s labor (information compiled over a five-year period and provided free of charge to the pubic) and then trying to profit from it.